joshbickett/makememe_ai/README.md

 /etc/make_meme/config.json
 ```

-Once the file is created, populate it with some information.
+Once the file is created, we populate it with some information.

 Flask requires a secret key to sign cookies.
 You can learn more about it [here](https://explore-flask.readthedocs.io/en/latest/configuration.html).

-OpenAI provides a key when receive access to the API.
+OpenAI provides a key when developers receive access to the API.
 The local project uses your key when making OpenAI API request.
 The request and billing will show up under your account.
 Assuming you are running the project for testing and development reasons, the cost should be small.

 The project also requires a file with font information.
 It uses that font to display the text on the image.

 Lastly, a database URI for Postgres is required.
-This information should be available from the setup in step 2.
+The Postgres user information will need to be entered into the URI.

 ```
 {